rauc/rauc-hawkbit-updater/README.md

 If `soft_update_check_dbus_service` is not set (the default), soft updates are applied unconditionally.

+When `soft_update_check_force_on_unavailable` is `false` and `soft_update_check_unavailable_max_retries` is set to a positive integer, the updater will force the update after that many consecutive poll cycles where the D-Bus service was unreachable.
+This prevents a permanently unavailable service from blocking updates indefinitely.
+The retry counter resets when the service becomes reachable again or when a new deployment is received.

 **D-Bus policy file (system bus):**

 Because the updater connects to the **system bus**, the D-Bus daemon will reject calls to the